axondeepseg/axondeepseg/docs/source/documentation.rst

 **Option 1: manual correction of the segmentation masks with FSLeyes**

-* In FSLeyes, load your image and apply ADS prediction with the default SEM or TEM models.
-* Make correction on myelin and axons masks using the Edit Tool in **Tools > Edit mode**.
+* In FSLeyes, you can make correction on the myelin segmentation mask using the Edit mode in **Tools > Edit mode**. `Link to user guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/editing_images.html>`_.
+* Then, use the **Fill Axons** button in the ADS Control tab to automatically fill the axons inside the myelin objects.
+* In order for the **Fill Axons** function to work properly, each myelin object needs to be closed and contains at least one pixel of axon mask.
+Also, make sure that no pixel of the axons mask are outside the borders of the myelin objects.
-* In case of an overlap between the axons mask and the myelin mask, the myelin will have priority.
+* In case of an overlap between the axons mask and the myelin mask, the myelin will have priority when saving the new segmentation.

 **Option 2: manual correction of the segmentation masks or creation of a new manual mask with GIMP software**